Beyond the fourth dimension

 What happens at dimensions higher than 4?

-The only regular polytopes are the Simplices, the Hypercubes and their duals, the cross polytopes.
+The only regular polytopes are the simplices, the hypercubes and their duals, the cross polytopes.
 These polytope families are infinite, extending to any number of dimensions.
-Apart from them, there are no equivalents of Icosahedra, there are no regular star polyhedra either.
+Apart from them, there are no analogues of Icosahedra/Dodecahedra or 600-cell/120-cell, there are no regular star polytopes either, and nothing like the 24-cell, which exists only in 4-dimensional Euclidean space.
+In this way, one comes to appreciate the fact the latter are exceptional objects.

 It is only in 5 dimensions that this symmetry generates, by the Wythoff construnction, new polytopes that are unique to it.
-One of these is the semi-regular Demipenteract, which has 16-cells and 5-cells as 4-faces.
-But here ends the list of Demi-hypercubes that are either regular or semi-regular.
+One of these is the semi-regular demipenteract, which has 16-cells and 5-cells as facets.
+But here ends the list of demi-hypercubes that are either regular or semi-regular!
+Interestingly, like the demipenteract, all n-dimensional demi-crosses (which have the same symmetry) are not only semi-regular, with simplices and cross polytopes as facets, but also (as defined in this page) partially regular: a faceting of a regular polytope where all elements but the facets are identical.

-The Demipenteract is interesting because it also belongs to the finite semi-regular k21 polytope family.
-In this family the facets of each polytope are Simplices and cross polytopes and the vertex polytope is the (k-1)21 polytope.
-In that family the Demipenteract is the 121 polytope.
+This similarity of the demipenteract with the demi-crosses marks it as a member of a family of semi-regular convex polytopes that behaves like the non-convex demi-crosses: the facets of the n-dimensional polytope are simplices and cross polytopes and the vertex polytope is the n − 1 polytope in the same family: this is the k21 polytope family.
+Unlike the demi-crosses, this family is finite.
+In this family the demipenteract is the 121 polytope.
 Its vertex polytope is the 021 polytope; as mentioned in the polychora page, this is the rectified 5-cell.

 That's it!
 The family ends, because its next member (still in eight dimensions!) is the infinite 521 honeycomb.
 Its vertex polytope is the E8 polytope and its vertex arrangement is the E8 lattice; this provides the most compact sphere packing in 8 dimensions.
 In 8-dimensional space, each hypersphere can "kiss" 240 other hyperspheres (note that 240 is the number of vertices of the 421 polytope).
 Thus, the E6, E7 and E8 are also exceptional objects.